'Why is my hair shedding like crazy?'

 In A 2004 study, 1 of 733 men using a twice-daily application of 1ml of 5% minoxidil solution to treat their hair loss gives a good guide as to what you should expect.

-Here is a link to the study to the Minoxidil before and after study:
+Here is the study to the Minoxidil before and after study:

 Here is the entire phase of use of Minoxidil and the participants' results at the end of months 1, 2,3,4,6 months, respectively.